Mr-Alirezaa/blubank-interview-assessment-app/README.md

 I tried my best to stay in the directions of [Human Interface Guideline](https://developer.apple.com/design/human-interface-guidelines/guidelines/overview/) and not overly customize UI elements.

 Architecture of the app is (somehow-customized 😅) Clean.
+Although I haven't written tests, I tried to write a highly testable code.

 ## Installation